Adrien BOIVIN (Joseph Marcellin Adrien)

 1977-1981: Administrative assistant to the Correctional Services Director (Human Resources)

-In 2007, as he was portrayed in an exhibition at the Juno Beach Centre, Adrien Boivin declared:
+In 2007, as he was portrayed in the exhibition “There and Back” at the Juno Beach Centre, Adrien Boivin declared:

 “In July 1944, aboard the ship bringing us to the Normandy coast, I felt a very strong emotion.
 I thought of my ancestors who three centuries ago came and built the country which today I call mine.
 Through a taste for adventure and patriotism, I had come to thank them for leaving us their language, their songs, etc. and to offer in turn my contribution to their liberation from the German yoke.”